royce1998/TX2/README.md

 Version 3: Speed improvement (by 3x) for multithreading and support for video processing (see README.txt inside MagicFuTX2-v3 for more details).

+(Note that the files are written in C and not Python, disregaring the name of the directory.)